-Like so many restaurants and shops in North Cambridge, Qingdao Garden doesn't look like much from the outside, or the inside, for that matter; indeed, it could be mistaken for one of those harshly lit 2:00 in the morning Chinese takeout places that folks often go to after the bars close (though it does look just a bit nicer now that renovations have been done to the place).
+Like so many restaurants and shops in North Cambridge, Qingdao Garden doesn't look like much from the outside, or the inside, for that matter; indeed, it could be mistaken for one of those harshly-lit 2:00-in-the-morning Chinese takeout places that folks often go to after the bars close (though it does look just a bit nicer now that renovations were done to the place awhile back).
 But it is nothing like this, as the menu includes some pretty exotic Northern Chinese dishes.
 Some of these dishes aren't for everyone, such as the pig stomach, pig kidney, pig intestine, or pig's feet.
 But some of the authentic Northern Chinese dishes are probably a bit more appetizing to those who are less adventurous, including Chinese cabbage with garlic sauce, minced potato with hot pepper, pork with cilantro, and baby shrimp with bean curd.
 Another section of the menu includes interesting house specialties such as squid with chili peppers, lamb with scallions, and a meatball hot pot.
 Much of the rest of the menu includes more familiar dishes, such as hot and sour soup and wonton soup (the freshly-made wontons are huge, by the way), moo shi, a non-greasy version of lo mein, fried rice, egg foo young, and a hot (but not overly so) General Gau's Chicken.

 Perhaps the most popular dish at Qingdao Garden, however, (and one of the best dishes in all of Cambridge, in this writer's opinion) is the homemade Chinese dumplings.
 The ones at Qingdao, which come in 12 pieces (fresh) or 50 pieces (frozen) can be ordered as veggie dumplings (string bean, cabbage, leek, or spinach) or meat/veggie combos (pork or shrimp).
 All of them are outstanding, with the outside being moist and tender and the inside having a wonderful texture and a savory richness no matter which option is ordered.
 A lot of dumpling houses have opened up over the past several years in the Boston area, but the dumplings here continue to hold up as some of the best in the entire Boston area.